apollographql/apollo-tooling/packages/vscode-apollo/README.md

 To turn on tracing for your GraphQL server, please visit our [guide](https://www.apollographql.com/docs/platform/setup-analytics.html).

-The VS Code extension will show inline performance diagnostics when connected to a service with reported metrics in Engine.
+The VS Code extension will show inline performance diagnostics when connected to a service with reported metrics in Apollo Studio.
 As operations are typed, any fields that take longer than 1ms to respond will be annotated to the right of the field inline!
 This gives team members a picture of how long the operation will take as more and more fields are added to operations or fragments.

 <img src="https://raw.githubusercontent.com/apollographql/apollo-tooling/master/packages/vscode-apollo/images/marketplace/perf-annotation.png"  style="max-width:800px;" alt="Performance annotation next to a field">